Guinea is part of Africa with main city at

 fiber_manual_record Do not travel

+Due to COVID-19, Guinea has declared a state of emergency until further notice.
+Preventative measures and restrictions are in place.
+A nationwide curfew is in effect from 9pm to 5am.
 It's extremely unlikely international commercial flights will operate for some time in to or out of Guinea.
 Don't rely on published schedules.
 Contact your travel provider for details.
 The Australian High Commission in Accra currently has very limited capacity to provide consular assistance in Guinea.
-If you can't or don't want to leave, follow the advice of local authorities and minimise your risk of exposure to COVID-19.
-Stay in touch with family and friends so they know you're safe and well.
-If you need urgent consular assistance call +61 2 6261 3305.
 We now advise you: Do not travel to Guinea.

 Guinea uses 220V, 50Hz with sockets and plugs Type C, Type F and Type K.